This article highlights the best things to do in El Segundo, California.

 If shopping is your thing, you can stop by Plaza El Segundo and The Point.
-They have stores such as the Anthropologie, Banana Republic, H&M, Athleta and Lululemon.
+They have stores such as Anthropologie, Banana Republic, H&M, Athleta, and Lululemon.

 You can find more options at Manhattan Beach Village.
 This shopping complex is located across from The Point.